-In this article, we will be looking at thumb pain, what causes it, and how it can be treated and prevented.
+In this article, we will be discussing the different possible causes of thumb pain, its treatment and how it can be prevented.

 What Causes Thumb Pain?